ImperialCollegeLondon/SWMManywhere/docs/config_guide.md

 [this](https://github.com/ImperialCollegeLondon/SWMManywhere/issues/84).
 The user can then provide either an `inp` path to the SWMM `.inp` model file, or if the file has already been run, directly to the `results` file.
-If a `results` file is provided this will always be used for metric calcualtion.
+If a `results` file is provided this will always be used for metric calculation.
 If `results` is not provided but `inp` is, then SWMManywhere will run the `inp` model file provided.
 Currently the user must ensure precipitation timeseries are aligned and comparable for both the real and synthetic networks.
 Once you have some real